alibomba/bobby/README.md

 # Bobby
-Projekt Bobby to strona internetowa wymyślonej restauracji.
-Posiada między innymi funkcję wyszukiwania dań w menu i dodawania produktów do koszyka.
-Jest zrobiony w HTML, CSS, Vanilla JavaScripcie wraz z technologią AJAX oraz PHP, a baza danych to MySQL.
-Projekt graficzny jest autorski i został wykonany w Figmie.
+Project Bobby is an imaginary restaurant website.
+Among others it has dish search functionality and adding products to the cart.
+It's built in HTML, CSS, Vanilla Javascript along with the AJAX technology and PHP.
+The database is MySQL.
+Graphic design is made by me in Figma.